SaiAshish9/Spring-Auditing/README.md

 https://docs.spring.io/spring-data/envers/docs/current/reference/html/

-REVTYPE will be changed upon updated
+REVTYPE will be changed upon update operation ( 1 ) , for deletion it will be marked as 2.
+For no change it will be 0